 until you finally overdose on bullets?

-America, as your parent,
+America, if I was your parent,

 my knees would go weak

-if I had to hold your dead body in my arms,
+holding your dead body in my arms;

-but I’ve also chosen to disown you.
+excuse me, but I’ve chosen to love you

 No, I can’t feel sorry for you anymore